YuliiaPylypiv/Module-21-Challenge-MERN/README.md

 After installing npm packages, the application will be invoked by using the following command:
 "npm run develop"

-Create heroku for app:

-1)  heroku create
+Heroku create:
-Create database on MongoDB Atlas: "Cluster" ,then "Collections", then "Create Database" Change Heroku setting:
+Create database on MongoDB Atlas: "Cluster" ,then "Collections", then "Create Database" Change Heroku setting: "Config Vars",then KEY: "Git push", "git push heroku main", "heroku open"
-(Config Vars,then KEY)

-2)  "Git push", "git push heroku main", "heroku open"

 App Screenshot: